 The aim is to design the project to ensure that the ESHRE Research Grant covers all eligible costs.
 However, it is possible, that specific cost items are covered partially or in full by a Host Institution or by third party funding, including costs for equipment or personnel.
-Project costs covered by third parties are allowed but need to be detailed within the proposed budget.
-Applicants should specify any current Research Grants and their subject in the information on the investigators of the application for the extended proposal (Part B2).
+Project costs covered by third parties are allowed but need to be detailed within the proposed budget and the project should specifically outline for which part of the full project the ESHRE funding will be used and what the outcomes of the ESHRE-funded project will be.
+Applicants should specify any current Research

+Grants and their subject in the information on the investigators of the application for the extended proposal (Part B2).